pgerke/promote-to-env/README.md

 # 🚀 promote-to-env.sh

-A shell script to automate fast-forward merges between branches and create pull requests using the GitHub CLI (`gh`).
+A shell script to automate merges between branches and create pull requests using the GitHub CLI (`gh`).

 ## 🔧 Features

 - Creates a new branch `merge-to-<TARGET_BRANCH>` based on a target environment branch (e.g., `INT`)
-- Performs a **fast-forward merge** from a source branch (e.g., `dev`) into the new branch
+- Supports different merge strategies: `merge` (default), `rebase`, `ff` (fast-forward only)
 - Pushes the new branch and opens a **pull request**
-- Supports Markdown files as PR body content
+- Supports Markdown files or inline strings as PR body content
 - Automatically assigns the PR to the current authenticated user (`@me`)
 - Outputs the URL of the created PR
 - Supports optional override of remote name and local repo path – great for CI and automation
+- Supports `--dry-run` mode to simulate operations
+- Skips creating duplicate PRs if one already exists

 ## 📦 Requirements